How Many Days in Venice, Italy Do You Really Need?

 How many days in Venice for a first trip to Italy | 2 days

-You'll 100% want to spend at least one night in Venice, possibly two.
-It's the mornings and evenings that are magic in Venice.
+You'll 100% want to spend at least two nights in Venice.
+It's the mornings and evenings that are magic—hence, why 1 night will not be enough.
+You'll want at least 2 early mornings to really experience the magic of Venezia.
 Afternoons bring the day trippers and cruise ship passengers.

-Two days means you will get to see all the top sights and attractions.
-Tour St. Mark's Square and Basilica, take a wander through Doge's Palace, visit a museum or two, hop on a gondola ride, gaze upon the Rialto Bridge, take in the views from the Accademia bridge, and join a walking tour.
+Two days allow enough time to visit the top sights and attractions.
+Tour St. Mark's Square and Basilica, take a wander through Doge's Palace, visit a museum or two, hop on a gondola ride, gaze upon the Rialto Bridge, take in the views from the Accademia Bridge, and join a walking tour.

 You'll even have time for an afternoon trip to colorful Burano if you plan your time right.